-- The WITP has provided support in recent years for several national and international conferences in theoretical physics, mathematics, and astrophysics: - Canadian Association of Physicists Congress 2019, held at Simon Fraser University (BC) in June 2019 (\$300).
+- The WITP has provided support in recent years for several national and international conferences in theoretical physics, mathematics, and astrophysics: - Women in Physics Canada 2021, to be held at the University of Manitoba.
+WITP will fund two theory speakers for a total amount of \$2500.
+WITP made this funding commitment in early 2020 because the conference was originally planned for summer 2020 and postponed due to the pandemic. - Canadian Association of Physicists Congress 2019, held at Simon Fraser University (BC) in June 2019 (\$300).
 WITP funds supported the plenary lecture by Professor Cora Dvorkin of Harvard University. - Theory Canada 14 held in May-June 2019 at the University of British Columbia and TRIUMF (\$500) in support of student attendance.
 Theory Canada is the leading national conference for theoretical physics. - Theory Canada 13 held in June 2018 at St. Francis Xavier University (\$500). - The 16th Canadian Conference on General Relativity and Relativistic Astrophysics, SFU, July 6-8, 2016, G. Kunstatter and A. Frey members of the organizing committee (\$500). - CASCA2016: the annual meeting of the Canadian Astronomical Society which was held in Winnipeg (May 30- June 2, 2016) and organized by WITP members from U of M and UW (\$2,000).
 WITP support went toawrd theory speakers. - In 2014, the WITP agreed to co-sponsor a prize with the Canadian Association of Physicists Division of Theoretical Physics for the best Ph.D. thesis in theoretical physics each year (\$250/yr).
 The prize is now known as the DTP/WITP P. R. Wallace Thesis Prize, and the WITP Past Director sits on the award committee.
-The recent prize winners are - 2019 jointly awarded to Evan McDonough (PhD McGill University, 2017) "High energy physics and the early universe" and Robie Hennigar (PhD University of Waterloo) "Explorations in black hole chemistry and higher curvature gravity."
-WITP made an additional \$300 commitment to support the joint prize this year. - 2018 Philippe Landry (PhD University of Guelph, 2016), "Tidal Response of a Rotating Neutron Star in General Relativity." - 2017 no prize awarded - 2016 Vincent Genest (PhD Université de Montréal, 2015), "Algebraic Structures, Super-Integrable systems and Orthogonal Polynomials." - 2015 Solomon Akaraka Owerre (PhD Université de Montréal, 2014), "Etudes de l'effet tunnel des spins quantiques macroscopiques (Studies of the tunnel effect of macroscopic quantum spins)."
+The recent prize winners are - 2020 Job Feldbrugge (PhD University of Waterloo) "Path Integrals in the Sky - Classical and Quantum Problems with Minimal Assumptions." - 2019 jointly awarded to Evan McDonough (PhD McGill University, 2017) "High energy physics and the early universe" and Robie Hennigar (PhD University of Waterloo) "Explorations in black hole chemistry and higher curvature gravity."
+WITP made an additional \$300 commitment to support the joint prize this year.

+- 2018 Philippe Landry (PhD University of Guelph, 2016), "Tidal Response of a Rotating Neutron Star in General Relativity." - 2017 no prize awarded - 2016 Vincent Genest (PhD Université de Montréal, 2015), "Algebraic Structures, Super-Integrable systems and Orthogonal Polynomials." - 2015 Solomon Akaraka Owerre (PhD Université de Montréal, 2014), "Etudes de l'effet tunnel des spins quantiques macroscopiques (Studies of the tunnel effect of macroscopic quantum spins)." - In 2020, the WITP agreed to contribute \$500 per year for three years for Canadian national dues paid to the Asia-Pacific Centre for Theoretical Physics.
+APCTP is a centre based in South Korea that organizes and sponsors large international workshops and conferences in theoretical physics.
+Canada is the only national member from the Americas (out of close to 20 member nations), and APCTP has provided significant sponsorship for events in Canada and held jointly with Canadian organizations in the last several years.